Peabody, Kansas: History

 The first school in Peabody was organized in 1871.
 The first school building, two stone rooms, was built in 1872.
 The first high school classes were taught in 1879, and the first graduation class in 1881 consisted of 2 students.
 In 1923, a new high school was built at 900 North Walnut Street.
 In 1946–1947, the School Reorganization Act consolidated many one-room rural schools into the Peabody school district.
 In 1953, the Brown Building was built to house a larger gymnasium, band / lunch room, and vocational agriculture rooms.
 In 1965, the Burns and Summit school districts were unified with Peabody to form Unified School District 398.
 The Summit school and Burns High School were closed.
 In 1996–1997, the current high school was built (and attached) to the south side the existing Brown Building at 810 North Sycamore Street.
 Soon afterward, the former 1923 high school across the street was demolished and converted into a football practice field.
 The Burns Grade School, which included a junior high, was closed.
 Currently all students in USD 398 attend schools in Peabody.

 Library

 Each USD 398 school has a library for student access.

 The city is served by the Peabody Township Carnegie Library at 214 North Walnut Street.
 The library was established in 1874, a Carnegie library since 1914, was the first free tax-supported library in Kansas.
-As of 2018, the library has a 50 Mbps fiber optic internet connection, where patrons may access it with five library computers or free Wi-Fi access with their own device.
+As of 2018, the library has a 50 Mbps fiber optic internet connection; patrons are able to access it with five library computers or free Wi-Fi access using their own device.
 The library is a member of the North Central Kansas Libraries System, which provides an inter-library book loan service from across the State of Kansas.
-The library is home to the 1919 "Peabody Roll of Honor" painting that depicts the names of all men from the Peabody Township who served in World War I. The library also has a significant meeting room downstairs with a kitchen and is handicap accessible.
+The library is home to the 1919 "Peabody Roll of Honor" painting that depicts the names of all men from the Peabody Township who served in World War I. It also has a significant meeting room downstairs with a kitchen and is handicap accessible.